ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 around, and you'll have to present your idea, to convince them of its value and feasibility.
 And yea, it's probably going to feel awkward.

-But here's the thing: embracing these challenges is what will set you apart.
+But here's the thing: embracing challenges like this is what will set you apart.
 Each obstacle you face is an opportunity to learn and grow.
 Each new language and database will be another tool in your toolbox.
 When you encounter a bug that seems impossible to fix, look it as a chance to deepen your understanding.
 When